Daewoo Telecom K7

 The Daewoo Telecom K7 is a 9×19mm Parabellum submachine gun with an integral suppressor used by the Republic of Korea Armed Forces.
 It is based on the Daewoo K1A assault rifle, but is simplified by utilizing a blowback action rather than the gas impingement system of its parent firearm.

 It was first displayed outside of Korea in the United Arab Emirates at the IDEX (International Defence Exhibition) 2003 convention.

-The K7 is currently manufactured by S&T Motiv.
+The K7 is currently manufactured by SNT Motiv.

 History

 Despite the fact that the H&K MP5SD6 was already in service with the Republic of Korea Armed Forces by the time the K7 reached production status, most of the special forces relied on unconventional weapons during covert operations due to high price of imported and domestically produced SMGs.
 Due to the substantial cost of the importation and production of such weapons, the Republic of Korea Army Special Warfare Command requested the development of an integrally suppressed submachine gun that would be less expensive to import or manufacture than the MP5SD6.

-The Defense Agency for Technology and Quality, a part of the Agency for Defense Development, and Daewoo Telecom, a subbranch of Daewoo Group, officially started development in April 1998, finishing the project in December 2000.
+The Defense Agency for Technology and Quality (DTaQ), a part of the Agency for Defense Development (ADD), and Daewoo Telecom (now SNT Motiv), a subbranch of Daewoo Group, officially started development in April 1998, finishing the project in December 2000.

 In 2020, Iran revealed an indigenous submachine gun that has the design based on the K7.
 It was also seen at the Victory Day National Arms Exhibition on May 24, 2021, with suppressed and non-suppressed versions.
+Later, Iranian President Ebrahim Raisi's bodyguard, who attended a martyr's celebration on 20 March 2023, was seen carrying a K7.
+At the time it was unveiled, there was suggestions that Iran obtained actual K7s from Indonesia.

+According to a report by the Korea Customs Service (KCS) in March 2024, a former SNT employee was caught exporting some 480,000 gun parts and production equipment worth ₩26.6 billion ($19.7 million) illegally copied from September 2019 to March 2023 to a state-owned defense contractor in the Middle Eastern country.
+It is believed that illegally copied K7s and production equipment were introduced to Iran during this period, even though the South Korean government prohibits arms exports to Iran in principle.